Cardi B & Sha’Carri Richardson Getting Their Nails Done Together Is The Good Girlfriend Moment You Need To See

 Cardi B and Sha’Carri Richardson dish about the 2024 Olympics while getting their nails slayed.

 In a video released on May 4, the two vibrant personalities meet in a hotel suite.
 Sha’Carri rocks feed-in cornrows with beads and a white athleisure outfit.
 She’s giving tennis-core.
-On the other hand, Cardi oozes quintessential hip-hop style with a printed body con, a mini fuschia Chanel flap, and big, bad curls.
+On the other hand, Cardi oozes quintessential hip-hop style with a printed bodycon, a mini fuchsia Chanel flap, and big, bad curls.

 The two aren’t there just to talk but to get together like good girlfriends and get their nails done.
 The self-care service is a perfect activity for Cardi and Sha’Carri because both are known for their dramatic claws.